 I’m Shibel K. Mansour and this site is a collection of links, articles and commentary from my desk.
 There is no strict editorial theme in place, but topics tend to include technology and its many intersections with other fields of life.
 Have a look at my personal favorites.

 You can subscribe to The Pickle Theory via RSS, the weekly email digest, or the (new) designated Twitter account.
 If you want to comment on something or get in touch, drop me a line on Twitter or by email.

 I’m a technologist and a person of the internet.
-Nowadays I live in Tel Aviv, where I work as the lead news anchor for Israel\’s most popular radio station.
+I live in Tel Aviv, where I work as a TV and radio news anchor for two of Israel’s leading outlets in these media.
 Though this website is written in English, it is only my third language after Arabic and Hebrew.
 If you spot something embarrassing, do tell.

 Although I sat the sidelines for the majority of the last few years, my affinity towards online and independent publishing has been growing ever since I wrote my first post — more than a decade ago — on a freely hosted sub-subdomain.

 The Pickle Theory is written in Markdown, published with WordPress, and hosted at WPEngine.
 An iPhone 6, a third-generation iPad mini, and a beefed-up 13″ MacBook Pro (late 2013 model) are used in the production and writing.
 Theme backend by Daniel Post.

 Disclaimers & Disclosures

 The views expressed here are my own and do not represent those of my employer, or his cat.
 I do not comment on sensitive or political issues concerning Israel for obvious reasons.

 Some links on this website are affiliate links.
 My policy with these is that I only recommend something if I enjoy it myself.
 No reviews are solicited, and if I get an early version of something and decide to write about it, I’ll always buy it when it becomes publicly available.